 - Earthquake

 - Utility/Elevator Failures

 - Medical Emergencies

 - Shelter-In-Place

 - Suspicious Letter/Package

 - Evacuation Procedures

 - Persons with Disabilities

 Emergency Preparedness Training

-The training focus for 2018 was on Active Shooter training to prepare for an announced Shelter in Place drill.
+The training focus for 2020 was on Fire Safety and Earthquake Preparedness training to prepare and participate in the 2020 Great Shake Out.
 Below are the training topics that were offered to the UMGC community.